-Foreign nationals seeking temporary employment in the U.S. have several nonimmigrant visa choices.
-The U.S. places caps on the number of nonimmigrant workers who can enter the country each year.
-The process for entering the U.S. as a nonimmigrant worker is complex and should be initiated well in advance of the intended work start date.
+Foreign nationals seeking temporary employment in the U.S. have a range of nonimmigrant visa options.
+The U.S. sets limits on the number of nonimmigrant workers admitted each year.
+Navigating the U.S. nonimmigrant worker entry process can be intricate, so starting early is crucial.

-Contact Hanlon Law Group, P.C. in Pasadena, CA today to speak with an experienced immigration attorney about temporary work visas.
+Contact Hanlon Law Group, P.C. in Pasadena, CA today to consult with a knowledgeable immigration attorney about temporary work visas.

 Department of Labor Certification

-Only after receiving DOL certification can employers submit a petition to the USCIS.
+Only after DOL certification can employers petition the USCIS.

-Before a foreign national can apply for a temporary worker visa, his or her prospective employer must file a Petition for Nonimmigrant Worker (form I-129) with the USCIS.
-The processing times for these petitions can be long, so it is best for employers to file the petition as soon as possible.
-Currently, the petitions may be filed up to six months before the anticipated work start date.
+Before applying for a temporary worker visa, the prospective employer must submit a Petition for Nonimmigrant Worker (form I-129) to the USCIS.
+Given the potential for long processing times, it’s advisable for employers to file early.
+Currently, petitions can be submitted up to six months before the expected work commencement date.

 Temporary Worker Visas